 According to the Center for Disease Control and Prevention (CDC), approximately 88,000 people die from alcohol-related causes in the United States.
-Alcohol is one of the top preventable causes of death in the country; it steals lives, destroy homes, and breaks hearts.
+Alcohol is one of the top preventable causes of death in the country; it steals lives, destroys homes, and breaks hearts.
 The average life span of someone who drinks is shortened by 30 years.
 If you’ve thought about quitting drinking, you may have wondered —how long does it take to detox from alcohol?

 Alcohol withdrawal is one of the reasons that many people put off quitting.
 However, with the help of an alcohol addiction treatment center in Tampa FL, you have an excellent chance of success.
 At BoardPrep Recovery Center®, we’re proud to provide a medical alcohol detox program, which we can tailor to the unique needs of the client.
 We have experience in treating clients from all backgrounds, so regardless of your challenges, we can help.
 To learn more about our alcohol addiction treatment options, please contact BoardPrep Recovery Center®.
 You can call 866.796.4720 or use our convenient online form.

 How Long Does It Take to Detox from Alcohol?

-Alcohol withdrawal is different for each person, but follows a similar timeline.
-Of course, the symptoms a person will experience depends on a few factors such as:
+Alcohol withdrawal is different for each person but follows a similar timeline.
+Of course, the symptoms a person will experience largely depend on a few factors, such as:

 - How long a person has been drinking alcohol

 - How many drinks on average a person was drinking a day

 - What type of alcohol a person had been drinking

 The longer you drink, the more you drink, and the stronger alcohol you drink will all cause the withdrawal to be a bit more intense.
-However, most people can expect to be through the worst of the withdrawal symptoms after about 7 days.
-Some people may experience mild symptoms after that, but with substance abuse treatment programs the entire process is manageable.
+However, most people can expect to be through the worst of the withdrawal symptoms after about seven days.
+Some people may experience mild symptoms after that, but with substance abuse treatment programs, the entire process is manageable.

 What to Expect During Alcohol Withdrawal

 During alcohol withdrawal, certain symptoms usually appear in a particular order.
 Let’s take a look at the alcohol detox timeline for more information.
 Here are symptoms you may experience at each interval: